Application and Entire Agreement

 6. Cancellation and Amendment

 6.1.
-We can withdraw, cancel or amend a quotation if it has not been accepted by you, or if the Services have not started, within a period of 30 days from the date of the quotation, (unless the quotation has been withdrawn or unless otherwise stated on the quote).
+We can withdraw, cancel or amend a quotation if it has not been accepted by you, or if the Services have not started, within a period outlined in the quotation, (unless the quotation has been withdrawn or unless otherwise stated on the quote).

 6.2.
 Either we or you can cancel an order for any reason prior to your acceptance (or rejection) of the quotation.